nowakowsk/dukcpp/README.md

   Input range defined as a combination of array and symbol ranges.
 It works for arrays and iterable objects, depending on the type.
 It is most versatile, but suffers from the same limitations as symbol range.

-In most cases, there is no reason to use `duk::symbol_input_range` since `duk::input_iterator` offers more functionality with minimum overhead.
+In most cases, there is no reason to use `duk::symbol_input_range` since `duk::input_range` offers more functionality with minimum overhead.

 Using dukcpp ranges and iterators directly in user interfaces could be definitely considered intrusive.
 Their primary use is creating adapter functions to user interfaces.